F2

 Possible Causes

-Failed oven temperature sensor, shorted keypad, failed electronic oven control, poor airflow around control panel
+Failed oven temperature sensor, shorted keypad, failed electronic oven control, or poor airflow around the control panel.

 How to Fix / Troubleshooting